Publish changes between environments

 Your changes remain in the current environment until you choose to publish them.

-Publish changes
+Publish changes to the next environment

 To publish changes to another environment: